Medicaid Renewals Underway

 - Supports Waiver – provides supportive services to eligible individuals of all ages who have an intellectual or developmental disability, or an acquired brain injury.
 This waiver offers a capitated budget amount that eligible participants may use to purchase services.

 - Comprehensive Waiver – provides comprehensive services to eligible individuals of all ages who have an intellectual or developmental disability, or an acquired brain injury.
-Individuals must meet emergency criteria, in addition to eligibility criteria, in order to receive services on this waiver.
+Individuals must meet emergency criteria, in addition to eligibility criteria, to receive services on this waiver.